-- 1) The meeting is called in circumstances where it is felt that the risk presented by the offender is so great that issues of public or individual safety outweigh those rights of confidentiality. - 2) One or more of the following exemptions will probably apply to the minutes of the meeting under the Freedom of Information Act 2000: - a) Investigations and proceedings by Public Authorities (s.30(1)(B)); - b) Health and safety (s.38); - c) Personal information (s.40); - d) Information provided in confidence (s.41). - 3) Where no exemptions apply, an individual's own personal data will be released to them if they make a Subject Access Request under the Data Protection Act 2018. - 4) The discussions and decisions of the meeting will involve in an interference with the offenders Article 8 rights to privacy and a private life.
-Such an interference must be justified on one of the following grounds that are found in Article 8.2 of the European Convention on Human Rights and be necessary and proportionate to the risk posed: - a) Public safety; - b) The prevention of crime and disorder; - c) The protection of health and morals; - d) The protection of the rights and freedom of others.

-Meetings must not be recorded.
-The minutes of the meeting will be marked OFFICIAL-SENSITIVE.
-Minutes should be stored in line with individual agencies' policies on the retention of OFFICIAL-SENSITIVE information.
-Minutes must not be printed or photocopied, nor may the contents be shared outside of the meeting without the agreement of the meeting Chair.
+- 1) The meeting is called in circumstances where it is felt that the risk presented by the offender is so great that issues of public or individual safety outweigh those rights of confidentiality. - 2) One or more of the following exemptions will probably apply to the minutes of the meeting under the Freedom of Information Act 2000: - a) Investigations and proceedings by Public Authorities (s.30(1)(B)); - b) Health and safety (s.38); - c) Personal information (s.40); - d) Information provided in confidence (s.41). - 3) Where no exemptions apply, an individual's own personal data will be released to them if they make a Subject Access Request under the Data Protection Act 2018. - 4) The discussions and decisions of the meeting will involve an interference with the offender's Article 8 rights to privacy and a private life.
+Such an interference must be justified on one of the following grounds that are found in Article 8.2 of the European Convention on Human Rights and be necessary and proportionate to the risk posed: - a) Public safety; - b) The prevention of crime and disorder; - c) The protection of health and morals; - d) The protection of the rights and freedom of others. - 5) Where meetings are undertaken remotely, participants will ensure they are in an appropriate location where they cannot be overheard, including by smart speakers, and where their screens cannot be seen. - 6) The minutes of the meeting will be marked Official-Sensitive.
+Minutes should be stored on ViSOR.
+Agency copies must be stored in line with individual agencies' policies on the retention of Official-Sensitive information.
+Minutes must not be photocopied nor may the contents be shared outside of the meeting without the agreement of the meeting Chair.
 Permission must be sought from the Chair if it is essential that information is shared with another agency.
 The Chair will then consult all those whose information is contained in the minutes and decide what information can be shared (information shared will be on a need-to-know basis and must be proportionate and necessary).
+Copies of minutes will not be taken to or from meetings.